Pedophiles: The Facts You Need To Know

 How widespread is the problem of child predators?

 It's difficult to get solid data about the incidence of child molestation because many victims are too afraid or ashamed to report sexual abuse.
 Psychology Today estimates that 20 percent of American children have been sexually molested.1 Others estimate that one in three girls and one in four boys in this country are sexually abused before the age of 18.2 Whatever the true numbers are, even one incident of pedophilia is one too many.

 How young are the victims of child molesters?

 According to the FBI, more than two-thirds (67%) of all victims of sexual assault reported to law enforcement are juveniles under the age of 18 — with one in seven victims under the age of 6.

 It gets worse: More than a third of all sexual assaults involved a victim under the age of 12.
 Most alarmingly, one in four sexual assault victims who experienced forcible sodomy or sexual assault with an object were age 5 or younger.3

 How can I find pedophiles who might be living near me?

-Family Safety Report gives you the peace of mind that comes with reliable information accessed through our powerful tools that enable you to easily track child molesters and other registered sex offenders in up to three locations at once.
-You'll receive e-mail alerts when a sex offender moves near any of the addresses you specify.
+Family Safety Report gives you the peace of mind that comes with reliable information accessed through our powerful tools that enable you to easily track child molesters and other registered sex offenders.
+You'll receive e-mail alerts when a sex offender moves near you.